 PW: If we’re talking about 2018 and 2019, we have no concrete plans to expand overseas.

 In about five to eight years in the future – yes, we do have plans to expand to education markets like the United States, or the United Kingdom.

 CW: I find it ironic that Puxin’s ticker symbol is "NEW," considering the company’s ties to New Oriental.
 What’s the meaning behind it?

 PW: [Laughs] That’s interesting, I have not thought about why Mr. Sha chose this ticker.

 I think it has little to do with New Oriental.
-Mr. Sha has a strong personal interest in the ancient Chinese philosophies, like Taoism and Confucianism.
-One of his favorites is Taoism.
-The name of Puxin – literally, pu means "jade" – the raw stone which has not been polished, and xin means "new."
-It is a phrase in Taoism, so I think the main reason Mr. Sha chose "NEW" [as the ticker symbol] is representing xin, the Chinese character in our brand.
+Mr. Sha has a strong personal interest in the ancient Chinese philosophies, like Daoism and Confucianism.
+One of his favorites is Daoism.
+The name of Puxin – literally, pu means “jade” – the raw stone which has not been polished, and xin means “new.”
+It is a phrase in Daoism, so I think the main reason Mr. Sha chose “NEW” [as the ticked symbol] is representing xin, the Chinese character in our brand.

 The Puxin team stands underneath its flag at the New York Stock Exchange Friday.